maintaina/deployments/groupware-mail/README.md

 `original_config/apps/$app` for other apps.
 Existing files will not be overwritten.

+### Configuring the Imap service

+#### Expose the Dovecot port

+- Uncomment the imap port 143 in the docker-compose.yml or docker-compose.override.yml file

+#### SSL/TLS

+- Add files cert.pem and key.pem to the dovecot/ folder

+OR

+- Provide other certificate files
+- edit dovecot/dovecot.conf file SSL/TLS related settings

+#### Primary Domain

+- fill in the HORDE_DOMAIN variable in .env file

 ### Startup

 Run `./make-mrproper.sh` inside the directory with the `docker-compose.yml`